Information On COVID-19 & Travel

 Greenwood CVB is actively and carefully monitoring travel conditions in coordination with the Center for Disease Control, U.S. Travel Association, Mississippi State Department of Health, and local officials regarding COVID-19.

-This is a very challenging, uncertain time and we send the most compassionate and heartfelt greetings to our locals, visitors, hospitality employees, and your families.
-We hope everyone in our community is listening to the guidance of public health authorities and taking all the necessary precautions to keep themselves and their families safe.
+During this unusual time we send compassionate and heartfelt greetings to our locals, visitors, hospitality employees, and your families.
+We encourage everyone in our community to heed the guidance of public health authorities and take all necessary precautions to keep yourself and your families safe.

 Our visitor center has reopened to visitors as of June 1.
 If you’d rather not come inside, you can find a box with visitor info outside our office at 225 Howard Street and as always, great information can be found on our website, as well as through our social media channels.